 These are the first of several projects which will allow future use of idle renewable capacity through an alternative process of storing energy and reintroducing that energy in the market as a green fuel.

 The first green hydrogen auctions will take place in 2021 and in May the model and rules will be disclosed.
 These auctions will be directed to potential consumers of green hydrogen, not only industries but also any company that still depends on energy generated from non-renewable sources, especially in the transport sector, and also energy traders.
 As far as prices are concerned, the auction will pay the difference between a given price reached in bidding and the current carbon price in the market, when and as long as it exists, in order to eliminate incentives to use carbon in the market since the price is too low to make large-scale hydrogen consumption feasible.

 Conclusions and outlook

 The Portuguese energy market is mature, with a mix in which green energies have been gaining a significant and exponential presence.

-The main challenges in the energy market relate to the completion of the liberalisation of the electricity and natural gas industries, extended until late 2025.
+The main challenges in the energy market relate to projects involving hydrogen, the completion of the liberalisation of the electricity and natural gas industries, extended until late 2025.
 Although market efficiency is expected to increase and competition within the market should benefit end users, the full effects of liberalisation are not yet certain.